GerryOnGithub/AndroidGpsHelpers/README.md

 Because your app can get bombarded with locations, this package includes some built-in and configurable code to get that under control using a couple filtering strategies.

-In the future I'll be adding an SQL database that can be used to store and retrieve locations.
+In the future I'll be adding some SQLite code that can be used to store and retrieve locations.